-We are a mobile society now and one of the first things that most of us need to do when getting settled in a new home is to wash clothes especially all the sweaty ones worn during the hauling and unpacking.
+One of the first things that many people do after getting settled in a new home is to wash clothes, especially all the sweaty ones worn during the hauling and unpacking.
 Hopefully, your washer survived the trip in one piece and is ready to hook up in your new place.

 - To begin, turn off the water outlets leading into the washer.
 Be sure that both the hot and cold water valves are completely shut.